-2. Phenomenology: Digital and Analogue
+B. Phenomenology: Digital and Analogue

 The answer to the question above is still a work in progress.
-However, one particularly interesting global state of turbulence - shear layer coexistence is the E $\times$ B staircase[135, 169].
+However, one particularly interesting global state of turbulence - shear layer coexistence is the $E \times B$ staircase [135,169].
 This is a subject of intensive study.
-The E $\times$ B staircase - which resembles the PV staircase well known in geophysical fluids[178] - is a quasi-periodic array of:
+The $E \times B$ staircase - which resembles the PV staircase well known in geophysical fluids [178] - is a quasiperiodic array of:

-Domains of active transport with significant levels of turbulence intensity and avalanching, where local profiles relax, interspersed by:
+i) Domains of active transport with significant levels of turbulence intensity and avalanching, where local profiles relax, interspersed by: